zyedidia/micro/runtime/help/commands.md

    Note that `search` must be a valid regex.
 If one of the arguments does not have any spaces in it, you may omit the quotes.

 * `set option value`: sets the option to value.
-Please see the next section for a list of options you can set.
+See the `options` help topic for a list of options you can set.

+* `setlocal option value`: sets the option to value locally (only in the current buffer).

 * `run sh-command`: runs the given shell command in the background.
 The command's output will be displayed in one line when it finishes running.